 If grilling is an art and the barbeque is the canvas, then a set of grill tools are your brushes.
 We cover a range of sets, from ones that just focus on the essentials to others that will provide you with every tool imaginable (and sometimes more.)
 To best assess how these tool sets stack up relative to one another, we take into account four key factors: ease of use, utility, quality, and comfort.
-By evaluating performance and function based on these fundamental metrics, we were better poised to examine a variety of tool sets side-by-side.
-It is this real-world, comparative testing that allows us to bring you an honest, in-depth assessment to help you pick out the best set for your own outdoor kitchen.
+By evaluating performance and function based on these fundamental metrics, we were better poised to examine various tool sets side-by-side.
+This real-world, comparative testing allows us to bring you an honest, in-depth assessment to help you pick out the best set for your own outdoor kitchen.

 Ease of Use

 As humans, we developed tools to make our lives easier.
-Therefore it is easy to reach the conclusion of: what good is a set of tools if they are not easy to use?
+Therefore it is easy to conclude: what good is a set of tools if they are not easy to use?
 This existential question was largely assessed through evidence gathered while actually cooking with these tools.
 But we also take into heavy consideration the size of the tools.
 For grilling specifically, having a long handle keeps your hands up and away from the heat of the coal bed.
 But tools that are too oversized can also be cumbersome to use.
-Similarly, a large spatula head makes it easy to lift a large cut of meat or a stuffed portobello mushroom — but too big, and it becomes difficult to flip individual items on a full grill.
+Similarly, a large spatula head makes it easy to lift a large cut of meat or a stuffed portobello mushroom.
+However, if it's too big, it becomes difficult to flip individual items on a full grill.

-Similar to our examination of ease of use, it is also important that these kits are utilitarian.
+Similar to our examination of ease of use, it is also essential that these kits are utilitarian.
 It is important to consider how many pieces these sets include — but remember, it is not always necessary to have every tool in the toolbox.
 Functionality is also a key factor, and whether or not these tools are multi-purpose or specifically designed for a particular task.
-We take into account versatility as well, and whether or not some of these utensils are useful for other duties in the kitchen.
+We also take into account versatility, and whether or not some of these utensils are useful for other duties in the kitchen.

-We love the Home-Complete 16-Piece kit for drawing an important line between essential and accessory, and for confidently towing both sides of that line.
-Instead of including (useless) items like oversized forks and knives, this set only provides the tools you need to run a professional grill-station.
+We love the Home-Complete 16-Piece kit for drawing an important line between essential and accessory — and for confidently toeing both sides of that line.
+Instead of including (useless) items like oversized forks and knives, this set only provides the tools you need to run a professional grill station.
 To continue to heap on praise, the tongs are designed with a unique "clamshell" shape that provides much more of a gripping surface than almost any other pair of tongs we tested.

-This is a metric that we believe is most closely tied to the overall value of any product — if something is built-to-last, it is not only a better product in the short term, but ultimately saves you money in the long run.
-We cannot stand planned obsolescence, so we carefully examine each and every tool in these sets for quality of construction and to reveal any potential design flaws.
-Although we are limited by our test period, our combined experience with product testing puts us in a unique position to expose any issues that tend to indicate a lack of durability.
+This is a metric that we believe is most closely tied to the overall value of any product — if something is built to last, it is not only a better product in the short term, but ultimately saves you money in the long run.
+We thumb our noses at planned obsolescence, so we carefully examine each and every tool in these sets for quality of construction and to reveal any potential design flaws.
+Although limited by the length of our test period, our combined experience with product testing gives us a keen eye for spotting issues that may indicate a lack of durability.

 Practically every grill set we researched advertised a "heavy-duty stainless steel" construction.
-After flexing, bending, and applying scrubbing pressure, we can confidently say that out of the 10 sets we tested, only the Alpha Grillers Heavy Duty set can actually live up to that claim.
-This is the only set we reviewed that isn't designed with a flat neck inserted into the handle, but instead are solid pieces of heavy-gauge stainless steel (with the exception of the tongs.)
-To provide some perspective, while the Cuisinart Premium 10-Piece set — which costs nearly twice as much — appears to be heavy-duty because of weight and size, a simple flex-test reveals a weak point in the neck that has the potential to bend and break after repeated use.
+After flexing, bending, and applying scrubbing pressure, we can confidently say that out of the 9 sets we tested, only the Alpha Grillers Heavy Duty set actually lives up to that claim.
+This is the only set we tested that isn't designed with a flat neck inserted into the handle — instead, they are all solid pieces of heavy-gauge stainless steel (with the exception of the tongs.)

-Just like ease of use, we consider comfort as an important metric because if these tools are not comfortable to use, you are much less likely to use them.
+We consider comfort an important metric because if these tools are not comfortable to use, you are much less likely to use them.
 While even professional chefs will only use these tools for a matter of hours each day, it is valuable to acknowledge any ergonomics present in the design of these tools.

 A surprising few of these grill sets incorporate ergonomic grips into their design, but at this point, it may not be surprising at all which ones those are.
 The award-winning Alpha Grillers tools have a rubber grip on the backside of the handles that conforms perfectly to the contour of a grip.
-The Weber set is nearly as comfortable and incorporates thoughtful design-points, like thumbprints on the tongs.
-We also love the feel of the Pakka-wood handles of the Cuisinart 10-Piece Premium set, which is reminiscent of holding an oversized pocket nice with a beautiful custom grip.
+The Weber set is nearly as comfortable and incorporates thoughtful design points, like thumbprints on the tongs.

-Whether you spend every night braving the weather to cook over an open-flame or simply love the occasional kabob on a beautiful summer night, grill tools are a practical solution to keep you cooking and your hands out of the fire.
-At the very least, we hope our comprehensive review helps narrow your selection — mostly, we want to help you pick the perfect tool set so that you can get outside and get grilling something delicious.
+Whether you spend every night braving the weather to cook over an open flame or simply love the occasional kabob on a beautiful summer evening, grill tools are a practical solution to keep you cooking and your hands out of the fire.
+At the very least, we hope our comprehensive review helps narrow your selection — mostly, we want to help you pick the perfect tool set to get outside and get grilling something delicious.

 — Aaron Rice